rizac/me-compute/README.md

 First of all, you should configure your download routine.
 The repository contains a `config` directory (git-ignored), with several configuration files that you can copy and modify.
-Most of them are for experienced users and are already filled with default values: the only configuration file that need to be customized is `download.yaml` (see below)
+Most of them are for experienced users and are already filled with default values: the only routine that has to be customized is the download routine (file `download.yaml`, see below)

 ### Events and data Download:

-The download routine downloads data and metadata from the configured FDSN event and dataselect web services into the database (Sqlite or Postgres using [stream2segment](https://github.com/rizac/stream2segment).
+The download routine downloads data and metadata from the configured FDSN event and dataselect web services into a custom database (Sqlite or Postgres using [stream2segment](https://github.com/rizac/stream2segment).
 With Postgres, the db has to be setup beforehand) .
-Open `download.yaml` (or a copy of it) and cconfigure `dburl` (ideally, you might want to setup also `start`, `end`, `events_url` and `data_url`).
+Open `download.yaml` (or a copy of it) and configure `dburl` (ideally, you might want to setup also `start`, `end`, `events_url` and `data_url`).
 Then run stream2segment with the `s2s`
 command: